Coffey County, Kansas Extinct Towns

 Martindale 1871-1880

-Moody None A station on the Missouri, Kansas & Texas Railway.
+A station on the Missouri, Kansas & Texas Railway.

 Nashville 1858-1866 This town was located in Star Township.
-Its founders were W. J. Sanders, John J. Sanders, G. W. Campbell, and Mr. Caseboom.
+Its founders were W.J.
+Sanders, John J. Sanders, G.W.
+Campbell, and Mr. Caseboom.
 Platted in the spring of 1858, it had a store, blacksmith shop, a post office, and a half dozen dwelling houses.
-It declined due to the drought of 1860 and afterward became a farm.
+It declined during the 1860 drought and later became a farm.

 Neosho City 1857-1861 Founded in 1856 by Marcus J. Parrott, Joel K. Goodin, and others in Neosho Township.
 A hotel, store, sawmill, and other buildings were erected early on.
-The town failed, however, to attract settlers, and by an act of the Territorial Legislature on February 27, 1860, the town was vacated and the plat and record annulled.
+The town failed, however, to attract settlers, and by an act of the Territorial Legislature on February 27, 1860, the town was vacated, and the plat and record annulled.

 Ottumwa 1857-1906 Located on the Neosho River in Ottumwa Township, Ottumwa was established in 1857.
 Once showing great promise, it had a university.